Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 " while "   check the condition by checking the top element in the stack; if it is -1 then apply the commands inside of the loop; if it is 0 then quit the loop; after " while " the top element in the stack is dropped

-" repeat "  " repeat " jumps back to the top of the loop, which is the "begin" in the loop in this program. "repeat" will forces the program to evaluate the loop condition again and "while" will decide whether to enter the loop again
+" repeat "  " repeat " jumps back to the top of the loop, which is the "begin" in the loop in this program. "repeat" will forces the program to evaluate the loop condition again and decide whether to enter the loop; if the condition is false the program will apply whatever commands following the "repeat"

 ## Some Examples